A few years ago I would never have even considered fake grass as an alternative to the lush real turf I currently have

 - Sprinkle kiln dried sand over the carpet to weight it down.

-- Use pan headed nails to secure edge of carpet to the timber edgings (optional).
+- Use pan headed nails to secure the edge of the carpet to the timber edgings (optional).

 Below is an installation video, they use a thick underboard instead of a thin weedproof layer but otherwise the installation is standard:

 While artificial grass does require some maintenance, it is considerably less than what you’re used to with real grass/turf.
 The artificial grass will require the occasional brush off to keep leaves and twigs from settling on the surface and compacting into a muddy surface layer.

 We also suggest you wash the surface with water occasionally, a hose and brush should do the trick.

 A pressure washer should only be used on the lowest of settings.
 Using a high powered pressure washer can shift the sand under the grass or lift the artificial grass up altogether.

 One of the biggest problems with this type of grass is mud/dirt collecting on the surface, if this isn’t cleared frequently, weeds can grow and the whole thing will look grubby and awful, brushing and the occasional wash is all that’is needed to keep the artificial turf looking as good as new.

-Almost every website we looked at stated that the product is resistant to UV rays or “UV stable” but we think that after 10-15 years there will be some fading of the colour which is normal for most type of plastic.
+Almost every website we looked at stated that the product is resistant to UV rays or “UV stable” but we think that after 10-15 years there will be some fading of the colour which is normal for most types of plastic.

 Even with some fading and assuming average wear and tear, the product should still last 12-18 years before it needs to be replaced.
 The life expectancy will depend on the chosen product and how much wear and tear it experiences.
 The premium products have much thicker artificial grass, they don’t just look better but should also last longer.

 - Reduced maintenance

 - Easy to install once the base is laid

 - Perfect for balconies and shaded areas where grass often struggles to grow

 - The initial high cost to install